psychemedia/middle-english-romances/sir-amadace.md

 For hym that dyed on the rode!
 Take all the gud that Y have
-So that thou wylt my lad£ save !"
+So that thou wylt my lad£ save!"

 Th^ knyght wele vnderstode:
 " Sir, he seyd, be sent Albon,